freenas/freenas-docs/userguide/tasks.rst

 |rpln-sys1| and |rpln-sys2|.

 Enter a descriptive :guilabel:`Name` for this replication.
-Replication names are unique.
-They also cannot be shared by connection and keypair names.
+Replication names, SSH Connection names, and SSH Keypair names are unique.

 Choose the :guilabel:`Transport` method. *SSH* is supported by most systems and uses an encrypted data stream to send data to |rpln-sys2|.